 Thanks to another deal from China Eastern and Shanghai Airlines, you can travel at a cheap price in premium economy to Australia.
-With departures from Budapest, these airlines will take you to Melbourne or Sydney from September 2023 to January 2024, starting at €1,319.
+With departures from Budapest, these airlines will take you to Melbourne or Sydney, starting at €1,529.
+Due to the long route and the high mileage credits, this is also a very good mileage run.

 On the outbound and return flights, a longer layover of approximately 16 hours in Shanghai is usually required.
-During this time, you can either take a (visa-free) trip to the city or extend the stopover for up to 6 days for an additional cost of around €200 (see below).
+During this time, you can either take a (visa-free) trip to the city or extend the stopover for up to 6 days for an additional cost of around €300 (see below).

 You can book with just a few clicks using the form below.
 Travel is available from September 2023 to January 2024.
 We have highlighted the cheapest dates for the round-trip with a maximum stay of 28 days in green: